Sounds of Pseudacris hypochondriaca hypochondriaca - Baja California Treefrog

 Advertisement Calls

-An advertisement call is the most well-known call of a frog.
-It is produced by a male during the breeding season to attract females of his own species.
-It can also serve an agressive function to defend his calling site by warning rival males of his presence.
-Frogs usually make the calls around bodies of water that are suitable for breeding and egg laying.
-These calls can be heard during the evening and at night, and sometimes during daylight at the peak of the breeding season.
+The advertisement call is the most well-known call of a frog or toad.
+It is made by a male during the breeding season to establish his territory and repel rival males and to attract females as potential mates.
+Males usually make the call in or near bodies of water near areas that are attractive to a female as a good place to lay her eggs.
+Advertisement calls can be heard during the evening and at night, and often during daylight at the peak of the breeding season.
+Sometimes an advertisement call will be heard outside of the breeding season and away from water.
+The reason for this is not understood.

-Diphasic (two-parted) Call
+Diphasic (two-part) Call

 This call is produced during the day and at night, often in large choruses.